DC Metro Region

 Prince William County: 50 Years of Access Ends

-On January 5, 2026, Prince William County Police Department (PWCPD) fully encrypted all radio transmissions.
-This marked the first time in over 50 years that the main communications channel was made inaccessible to the public.
+Prince William County Police fully encrypted all radio on January 5, 2026—the first time in over 50 years that the main dispatch channel was closed to the public.

 "This decision was centered solely around sensitivity and safety."